Young people — well people 40 years old and under — are fans of being in charge at work.

 “It is clear that the entrepreneurial spirit is not only alive and well in America, but that people are eager to find help to build their dream business,” Charles “Tee” Rowe, president of America’s SBDC, said in a statement.

-It seems like young people aren’t all particularly thrilled with the idea of working for a big company and navigating through a hierarchy, as their parents may have done.
+It seems like a typical millennial characteristic is not being particularly thrilled with the idea of working for a big company and navigating through a hierarchy, as their parents may have done.